codeship/shipyard/styleguide/components/radio-buttons.md

 ---

 ## Radio-Checkbox Button Lists
-<p class="text-light margin-bottom-md">Yep, that's exactly what it sounds like.
+Yep, that's exactly what it sounds like.
 It behaves like a radio button but looks a bit like a checkbox.
-Fancy!</p>
+Fancy!
+{: .section-description }

 <ul class="input-list">
   {% for label in page.labels %}